Last Updated on March 11, 2022 by Jim Ferri

 85) Fly In the Morning

 Early mornings offer the best opportunity to get a lower fare and have an on-time departure.
 Since many people don’t like early morning flights, airlines set lower fares at that time to try to entice them.
+It’s great for traveling on a budget.
 Also in the early morning you can usually avoid the worst delays of the day except, possibly, in such cities as San Francisco where that morning fog can play havoc with schedules.

 Flying a private jet can be a lot less expensive than you may think.
 Many companies offer one-way deals on flights when they must reposition an aircraft to another destination.
 If you have a group, you can take advantage of these flights at a saving up to 75% off the regular price.
 You’ll find yourself flying in a plush private jet and avoiding all of the crowds and hubbub at the airport at the same time, all for price that’s often less than business class on a scheduled carrier.